 Description

-DESCRIPTION: The stone socketed base of a medieval standing cross is situated in the north-east corner of the churchyard of the parish Church of St Denys in the village of Little Barford.
-The cross base is of a single piece of roughly dressed limestone, octagonal in shape and approximately 570-590mm in diameter with a square socket hole in the centre of the top approximately 230mm across.
-The base is approximately 350mm high with the top edge chamfered on all sides.
-The socket is approximately 150mm deep.
-It is not known if the cross base is resting on a buried plinth as soil hides the bottom on several sides.
+The stone socketed base of a medieval standing cross is located in the north-east corner of the churchyard of the parish Church of St Denys in Little Barford.
+This cross base is made from a single piece of roughly dressed limestone and is octagonal in shape, measuring approximately 570-590mm in diameter.
+It features a square socket hole in the center of the top that is about 230mm across.
+The base stands approximately 350mm high, with the top edge chamfered on all sides.
+The socket itself is approximately 150mm deep.
+It is unclear if the cross base is resting on a buried plinth, as soil obscures the bottom on several sides.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.